ranghetti/sen2r/cran-comments.md

   address 0x0, cause 'invalid permissions'
 ```

-This test now was removed, as well as all tests requiring authentications
+This test now was removed, as well as all tests requiring authentications.
-(commit `17bbc70adb6fcd005aff5a55d97cac1218ac387b`),
-as requested by Roger Bivand (`https://github.com/ranghetti/sen2r/issues/447`).